mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ---

 ##### Objective Value
-To obtain the objective value of the optimal power flow solution, you can use the [`objective_value`](https://jump.dev/JuMP.jl/stable/api/JuMP/#JuMP.objective_value) function:
+To obtain the objective value of the optimal power flow solution, we can use the [`objective_value`](https://jump.dev/JuMP.jl/stable/api/JuMP/#JuMP.objective_value) function:
 ```@repl ACOptimalPowerFlow
 JuMP.objective_value(analysis.jump)
 ```